Below, we’ve captured the most common tips and tricks to ensure your GPS Location Monitoring stays accurate and enabled.

 - Open the Accountable2You app on your phone.

-- Tap Settings and enter your Accountable2You password.
+- On the main menu, tap Location Monitoring and enter your Accountable2You password.

-- If Location Monitoring already showed as checked/enabled, we recommend disabling and reenabling Location Monitoring as an additional troubleshooting step.
+- If Location Monitoring is already ON, we recommend disabling and reenabling Location Monitoring as an additional troubleshooting step.

 - If “Allow all the time” or just the word “Allow” do not appear in the list, you should complete the steps in section five shown above and then repeat these steps.